• Pinterest

 Farmhouse in Early January

 My parents were older when they had me.
 They had lost a baby, Robin, 6 years before I was born.
 She only lived 11 days.
-When I was going thru family papers this past summer, I discovered a scrapbook I had never seen.
+When I was going thru family papers , I discovered a scrapbook I had never seen.
 At first, I thought it was about me but I had already found one about my birth, so I was a bit puzzled.
 I opened it and found that it was one that my Mom had put together for Robin.
 It was one of the saddest things I have ever seen.
 It started out with her birth announcement and all the letters and cards my parents received congratulating them.
 The first half was full of happy mementos.
 Her birth certificate from the hospital with her little footprint on it was in there, too.
 About midway thru the scrapbook, I found her death announcement and the sympathy cards and letters.
 It was gut wrenching.

 My Mom didn’t talk about it much, so I don’t have all the facts.
 Medical technology has come a long way since the 1950s.
 I knew my sister was born premature and only weighed a little over 4 pounds.
 I was told that my Mom never got to hold her.
 She was in an incubator the whole time she was alive.
 Piecing together things I remember hearing and what I found in the scrapbook, I believe Robin caught bacterial meningitis while she was being born.
 My Mom spent 6 days in the hospital before coming home.
 Robin died 5 days later.
 They only had one picture of her.
 Mom must have used the process of making the scrapbook as a way to remember Robin while working thru her grief.
 Looking back, I don’t remember my Dad ever talking about Robin.
 He kept all his feeling tucked away.